-The main interface of Certificate Request is divided into 2 sections: The submission information section and certificate storage info section.
+The main interface of Certificate Request is divided into 2 sections: the Submission Information Section and the Certificate Storage Info Section.

-The submission information section has all the information to submit the certificate request (called a certificate signing request, or CSR).
+The Submission Information Section has all the information to submit the certificate request (called a certificate signing request [CSR]).